TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 	pass
 ```

-And with it, the level up system is complete!
-Enemies drop XP and player can collect it to level up.
-Then player can select an upgrade, which will be applied to the character, who becomes stronger with every level, while mobs spawn faster.
+And with it, the level-up system is complete!
+Enemies drop XP and the player can collect it to level up.
+Then the player can select an upgrade, which will be applied to the character, who becomes stronger with every level, while mobs spawn faster.

 {{< figure src="img/godot/godot_survivors_5.gif" alt="Godot Survivors" position="center" style="border-radius: 8px;"  >}}